-Reports: Gonzaga assistant Tommy Lloyd hired as new Arizona head coach
+Gonzaga assistant Tommy Lloyd hired as new Arizona head coach

-Tommy Lloyd, Mark Few’s top assistant coach at Gonzaga, has been hired as Arizona’s head coach, Stadium’s Jeff Goodman first reported Wednesday.
+Tommy Lloyd, Mark Few’s top assistant coach at Gonzaga, has been hired as Arizona’s head coach, the Wildcats announced Wednesday.

 Lloyd had been rumored as the frontrunner for the Pac-12 job after Arizona fired coach Sean Miller last week.